 In Short: The Keiser M3i costs just as much as the Peloton bike.
 But without the monthly Peloton digital(app) subscription.
-The Peloton bike is $1995 and a subscription of $39.99/month.
-You can use the Peloton App with the Keiser M3i spin bike.
-It’s a favorite amongst Peloton App riders.
+The Peloton bike is $1995 and a subscription of $12/month.
+You can use the Peloton App with the Keiser M3i bike.
+It’s a favorite among Peloton App riders.

 What about peloton vs Keiser.
 This is a tough competition between two popular indoor exercise bikes, just like the Echelon vs Peloton fight.

 Today, we’re pitting the luxurious Peloton bike against the Keiser M3i bike.
 Our goal is to determine which is the best “Best Indoor Exercise Bike”